RedisLabs/redislabs-docs/content/modules/redisgears/release-notes/redisgears-1.0-release-notes.md

 To learn more, see the linked pull requests.

+## v1.0.7 (August 2021)

+This is a maintenance release for version 1.0.

+Update urgency: `LOW` - No need to upgrade unless there are new features you want to use.

+Details:

+- Minor Features:

+    - [#594](https://github.com/RedisGears/RedisGears/pull/594) Added RedisGears info section to Redis info command

+    - [#587](https://github.com/RedisGears/RedisGears/pull/587) `inorder` option for the [command reader](https://oss.redis.com/redisgears/1.0/readers.html#commandreader)

+    - [#592](https://github.com/RedisGears/RedisGears/pull/592), [#586](https://github.com/RedisGears/RedisGears/pull/586) Background executions will now appear on Redis slowlog, available in Redis 6.2 and above.

 ## v1.0.6 (March 2021)

 This is a maintenance release for version 1.0.